Vaibhav09969/Customer-Shopping-Behavior-Analysis/README.md

 # Customer Shopping Behavior Analysis

-## 📌 Project Overview
+## 📌 Introduction
-This project analyzes customer shopping behavior using transactional data.
-The goal is to understand customer preferences, buying patterns, and factors that influence purchasing decisions.
-The insights help improve business strategies, customer engagement, and sales performance.
+This project is about understanding how customers shop and what affects their buying decisions.
+In today’s retail world, it is very important for companies to know their customers well.
+By analyzing shopping data, businesses can improve their sales, marketing strategies, and customer satisfaction.

+In this project, we used customer purchase data to find patterns, trends, and useful insights that can help a business grow.

 ---

-## 🎯 Objectives
+## 🎯 Project Objective
-- Analyze customer shopping behavior
-- Identify purchasing patterns and trends
-- Understand the impact of discounts, reviews, and seasons
-- Segment customers into groups (New, Returning, Loyal)
-- Provide business insights and recommendations
+The main objective of this project is to analyze customer shopping behavior and answer questions like:
+- What do customers like to buy?
+- What factors influence their decisions?
+- Who are the most valuable customers?

+The goal is to help the company make better business decisions using data.

 ---

-## 🛠️ Tools & Technologies
-- **Python** (Pandas, NumPy, Matplotlib)
-- **SQL (PostgreSQL/MySQL)**
-- **Power BI**
-- **Jupyter Notebook / VS Code**

----

-## 📊 Dataset Information
+## 📊 About the Dataset
+The dataset contains information about customer purchases.

 - Total Records: 3,900
-- Features: 18 columns
+- Total Columns: 18

-- Includes:
+### The dataset includes:
-  - Customer demographics (Age, Gender, Location)
+- Customer details (Age, Gender, Location)
-  - Purchase details (Product, Category, Amount)
+- Product details (Item, Category, Price)
 - Shopping behavior (Discounts, Reviews, Frequency)
+- Purchase details (Amount, Season, Shipping type)
+- Subscription status

+Some missing values were found in the review rating column and were handled during data cleaning.

 ---

+## 🛠️ Tools and Technologies Used

+### 1. Python
+Used for:
+- Data cleaning
+- Data preprocessing
+- Feature creation

+Libraries used:
+- Pandas
+- NumPy
+- Matplotlib

+### 2. SQL (PostgreSQL)
+Used for:
+- Storing cleaned data
+- Writing queries to analyze data
+- Extracting business insights

+### 3. Power BI
+Used for:
+- Creating dashboards
+- Visualizing data
+- Making insights easy to understand

+---

 ## ⚙️ Project Workflow

-1. **Data Collection**
-2. **Data Cleaning & Preprocessing (Python)**
-3. **Data Analysis (SQL)**
+### Step 1: Data Collection
+- Dataset was provided for analysis

+### Step 2: Data Cleaning (Python)
+- Loaded dataset using Pandas
+- Checked missing values
+- Filled missing values using median
+- Removed unnecessary columns
+- Renamed columns for better readability

+### Step 3: Feature Engineering
+- Created new columns like:
+  - Age Group
+  - Purchase Frequency

+### Step 4: Database Integration
+- Connected Python to PostgreSQL
+- Stored cleaned data into database

+### Step 5: Data Analysis (SQL)
+Performed different types of analysis:
+- Revenue by gender
+- Top products by rating
+- Discount impact analysis
+- Customer segmentation
+- Subscription vs non-subscription comparison

-4. **Data Visualization (Power BI)**
+### Step 6: Data Visualization (Power BI)
-5. **Insights & Recommendations**
+- Created interactive dashboard
+- Added charts, graphs, and filters
+- Displayed key insights clearly

 ---

-## 🔍 Key Analysis Performed
+## 🔍 Key Insights

-- Revenue analysis by gender and age group
-- Customer segmentation (New, Returning, Loyal)
-- Impact of discounts on purchases
-- Top-selling and highest-rated products
+- Discounts increase purchase but need proper control
+- Some products are highly rated and frequently purchased
+- Loyal customers contribute more to revenue
-- Subscription vs non-subscription analysis
+- Subscription users show better engagement
+- Certain age groups generate more revenue

 ---

-## 📈 Results & Insights
-- Identified high-value customer segments
-- Found top-performing products and categories
-- Observed how discounts influence buying behavior
-- Improved understanding of customer loyalty

----

 ## 💡 Business Recommendations

-- Improve customer loyalty programs
+- Create strong customer loyalty programs
-- Use targeted marketing strategies
+- Focus on targeted marketing
-- Optimize discount usage
-- Promote top-rated products
+- Promote best-selling and top-rated products
+- Improve subscription benefits
+- Use discounts carefully to maintain profit
-- Encourage customer reviews
+- Encourage customers to leave reviews

 ---

 ## 🚀 Future Scope

-- Use real-time data analysis
+- Use real-time data instead of static data
-- Apply machine learning models
+- Apply machine learning to predict customer behavior
-- Build personalized recommendation systems
+- Build recommendation systems
-- Automate dashboards and reporting
+- Automate reports and dashboards
+- Expand dataset for better accuracy

 ---

-## 📂 Project Structure├── data
+## 📂 Project Structure
-├── python_scripts
-├── sql_queries
-├── powerbi_dashboard
+Customer-Shopping-Behavior-Analysis/
+│
+├── data/ # Dataset files
+├── python/ # Python scripts
+├── sql/ # SQL queries
+├── powerbi/ # Dashboard files
-├── report
+├── report/ # Project report
 └── README.md

+---

+## ✅ Conclusion
+This project shows how data analysis can help businesses understand customers better.
+By using tools like Python, SQL, and Power BI, we were able to find useful insights that can improve decision-making and business performance.

+---

+## 👨‍💻 Author
+- Your Name

+---

+## 📌 Note
+This project is created for learning and academic purposes.